muratcakmak/glass-news/glass-news/SETUP.md

 ## 🎉 You're All Set!

-Your beautiful news UI is connected to your AI-powered backend.
+Your beautiful news UI is connected to your Glass-powered backend.
 All articles are:
 - ✅ Fetched from 5 sources
-- ✅ Transformed with Grok AI
+- ✅ Transformed with Glass Intelligence
 - ✅ Translated to English (Turkish sources)
 - ✅ Styled like Orhan Pamuk + New Yorker
 - ✅ Ready for your users!